An improved numerical method for hyperbolic Lagrangian Coherent Structures using Differential Algebra: Arnold-Beltrami-Childress Flows

 For the LCS computation, matching previous literature the set of reference planes are taken to be

 that is the $x$-$y$ plane evenly spaced along the $z$ axis.
-However, within each plane we alter the grid size used. \citet{Blazevski2014HyperbolicFlows} use a $500\times500$ grid on which to compute the underlying helicity field, and then sample seed points for the ODE in Equation \ref{eq:strainlineode} on a reduced grid of $600\times 10$.
-To simplify analysis and ensure we capture all of the flow's behaviour we perform all stages of the analysis on a $1000\times1000$ grid defined for each hyperplane in $\mathcal{S}$.
+However, within each plane we alter the grid size used. \cite{Blazevski2014HyperbolicFlows} use a $500\times500$ grid on which to compute the underlying helicity field, and then sample seed points for the ODE in Equation \ref{eq:strainlineode} on a reduced grid of $600\times 10$.
+While the authors acknowledge that sampling every point on a dense grid is numerically inefficient, to simplify analysis, ensure we capture all of the flow's behaviour, and to work off of the assumption of no \textit{a priori} knowledge we perform all stages of the analysis on a $1000\times1000$ grid defined for each hyperplane in $\mathcal{S}$.
+In practice, additional information about the system may be available to search more efficiently for LCS seed points, such as searching on a fixed line or only in a certain region of flow.

 The system defined by Equations \ref{eq:steadyabceomstart}-\ref{eq:steadyabceomend} is integrated forward for $3$ non-dimensional time units using the DA-compatible numerical integrator introduced previously, with an integration tolerance of $10^{-13}$.
 A helicity tolerance of $\alpha = 10^{-4}$ is applied to determine seed points and terminate the numerical integration.
 A minimum distance of $d_F = 0.04$ is used in the strainline segment filtering.
-Both of these parameters are chosen from visual examination of the helicity field and resulting strainline structure for all of the examples in this paper.
+These parameters are chosen from visual examination of the helicity field and resulting strainline structure for all of the examples in this paper.

 The FTLE fields on the $z = 0$ plane for this flow, computed using DA-LCS and divided differences, are shown in Figures \ref{f:steady_abc_ftle_da} and \ref{f:steady_abc_ftle_double}, respectively.
 The two FTLE fields are very similar, which suggests that the computation of $C^3_0$ and its dominant eigenvalue agrees across the two methods.